-Among so many articles about work life balance, this one in HBR, the Imperfect balance between work and life caught my attention today.
+Among so many articles about work-life balance, this one in HBR, the Imperfect balance between work and life caught my attention today.

 The main idea is

-2. Delegate or let go others, and
+2. Delegate or let go of others, and

 3. Most importantly, embrace imperfection.

-The author found that one major hurdle for achieving work life balance is artificial images of perfection.
-She also points to the fact that, sometimes what is assumed to constitute perfection can be counter-productive.
+The author found that one major hurdle for achieving work-life balance is artificial images of perfection.
+She also points to the fact that sometimes what is assumed to constitute perfection can be counter-productive.
 For example, keeping babies always in a sterile environment would make them less adaptable to the real world or delaying a product release would risk losing the market timing or valuable customer feedback.

-The article came very handy for me as my visiting parents have been asking why I don’t do any gardening in my big barren backyard!Further reading: Read the full HBR article here.
+The article came very timely for me as my visiting parents have been asking why I don’t do any gardening in my big barren backyard!Further reading: Read the full HBR article here.
 You may also find this book, Forget Perfect useful in this context.
 Tweet